 Can I Speed Up How Quickly My Transaction Gets Confirmed?

-As we mentioned earlier, users who pay higher transaction fees (network fees) can get their Bitcoin verified more quickly.
-Wallets will typically indicate a network fee based on how busy the network is at the time, and usually will opt for a higher network fee in order to ensure that the transaction is completed more timeously.
-If you are in a hurry, it would be best to find a wallet that allows you to adjust the network fee in order to speeden up the process.
+As we mentioned earlier, users who pay higher network fees (also referred to as transaction fees) can get their Bitcoin transactions verified more quickly.
+Wallets will typically indicate a network fee based on how busy the network is at the time and usually will opt for a higher network fee in order to ensure that the transaction is completed more timeously.
+If you are in a hurry, it would be best to find a wallet that allows you to adjust the network fee in order to speed up the process.

 Another option is to use the Lightning Network.
 This is a protocol built on top of the Bitcoin network that facilitates transactions near-instantly and with no fees.
 This process is not very user friendly, and a lot more complicated.
 You can read more about it here and the wallets that support Lightning Network payments.

 In conclusion, Bitcoin transactions can take anywhere from 10 minutes to an hour depending on the network capacity at that time, the network fee that the sender paid, and the number of confirmations you need to wait for.
 For larger transactions, the confirmation time should be longer.
 Users looking to send BTC more quickly should pay a higher network fee, or try to use the Lightning Network.